Getting from Istanbul to Fethiye: Flight vs Bus vs Car

 Getting from Istanbul to Fethiye might seem like a long journey, but with several travel options available, it is actually quite straightforward.

-No matter which option you choose, the journey is well worth it once you arrive in Fethiye.
+No matter how you get there, the trip is absolutely worth it once you arrive.

 Read More: